arafatkn/code-castle/readme.txt

 = v0.1 - (1st July, 2021) =
 - **New:** Initial release.

 ## Privacy Policy
-WP Dens uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+Code Castle uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
 This helps us to troubleshoot problems faster & make product improvements.

 Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
 We collect the data to ensure a great user experience for all our users.